1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 LED, Lens, Bezel, Beam, and Reflector

 For the outer ring of LEDs, they used an unknown LED to me.
-It doesn’t have any ‘special characteristics’ to distinguish them from any other LED.
+It has no ‘special characteristics’ to distinguish it from any other LED.
 But the center LED looks exactly the same as was used in the Olight Javelot Mini.
 From a little research, it seems to be the following:

 Rayten Lighting with the following product code: RT-5050CW-S72-1C1B-NVPE.